rain0x06/rain0x06/README.md

 - I’m currently learning JavaScript and C++ (someone teach me how to code well)

-- All of my repositories are publicly available on (Github and Discord)
+- All of my repositories can be found on Github and Discord

 <h3 align="left">Languages and Tools:</h3>